cloudoor/epistemology-enhanced/README.md

 ```

-## Advanced: Running Epistemology on AMD Radeon on Wind
+## Advanced: Running Epistemology on AMD Radeon on Windows with a sp